omega8cc/boa/DUALLICENSE.md

 This license is designed for **BOA** users familiar with managing and monitoring their own systems who don't need extended support, monitoring, or assistance in managing their **BOA** installation and updates.
 Our support is limited to the Issue Queue on GitHub without any kind of SLA or Best Effort guarantee.

+Ideal for: Small businesses or developers who need basic support and can handle issues independently or with community help.

 ### **PRO** with **Advanced Support**

 This license is designed for **BOA** users who are familiar with managing their own server but need assistance in handling their custom needs or fixing individual problems privately via our helpdesk at [Ægir Helpdesk](https://aegir.happyfox.com), without posting details on GitHub.
 There is no SLA guarantee, only a Best Effort guarantee.
 System local and remote uptime monitoring with Site24x7 is included.

+Ideal for: Medium to large businesses needing reliable support during business hours with quick response times for critical issues.

 ### **PRO** with **Hands-Off Experience**

 This license is for **BOA** users who prefer to delegate all the work needed to maintain their **BOA** server, including regular upgrades (both **BOA** and major OS upgrades), active monitoring, and responding to DoS incidents.
 It comes with a fully managed **BOA PRO** installation you can use without worrying about anything else, with our general SLA guarantee applied: [Omega8.cc SLA](https://omega8.cc/sla).
 System local and remote uptime monitoring with Site24x7 is included.

+Ideal for: Enterprises requiring comprehensive, around-the-clock support with quick response times for all issues.

 You can obtain a **BOA PRO** license from [Omega8.cc](https://omega8.cc/licenses) once available.

+## Upcoming **PRO-Only** Features

+Certain planned features are likely to be exclusive to **BOA PRO**.
+If these features are added to other **BOA** versions, it will be with a significant delay.
+However, some key features, such as Backdrop CMS and Grav CMS support, will also be added to **BOA LTS**.

+Check out the details in [ROADMAP](https://github.com/omega8cc/boa/tree/5.x-dev/ROADMAP.md)